thomas-j-back/yeoman-atomic-design-generator/README.md

 > npm install -g generator-react-atomic

-Please ensure the root directory of your project has a package.json with react as a dependency or the generator will **not** register a valid project
+Please ensure the root directory of your project has a package.json with react as a dependency or the generator will **not** register a valid project.

 ## Options for generating

 ### Create

-In order to create the scaffolding from scratch you may run the following command
+In order to create the scaffolding from scratch you may run the following command:

 > yo react-atomic create